Ray-Tracing-Systems/HydraAPI/README.md

 Most of these components can be replaced.

 # FAQ and Problems
 * hrSceneLibraryOpen immediately lead to segmentation fault.
-Probably you have forgottenn call hrInit before hrSceneLibraryOpen.
+Probably you have forgotenn call hrInit before hrSceneLibraryOpen.

 # Acknowlegments